 The Value of Outbound Links

-To keep from losing your visitors to an external web site, you can simply set up the link to open in a new tab or a new window.
-Then if your visitor closes that window or tab, Bada-Bing! they’re right back on your site where they were before they left.
-(Can you tell I’m from New Jersey?)
+To keep from losing your visitors to an external web site, you can simply set up the outbound link to open in a new tab or a new window.
+Then if your visitor closes that window or tab, Bada-Bing! — they’re right back on your site where they were before they left.

-As for draining PageRank, if you choose your outbound link target pages on relevance to your own content and on the quality of their content, then according to Matt, Google’s going to reward you.
-That word comes from Google’s own Matt Cutts, whose blog often illuminates Google’s intentions.
-Basically, Google (and the other search engines) want to reward web sites that provide value to their visitors.
+Basically, Google (as well as other search engines) wants to reward web sites that provide value to their visitors.
 And if your pages contain links to highly valued content that’s relevant to your visitors’ interests, Google reflects that in their opinion of your site’s value.

 If you’re inclined to check out the technical discussion from Matt (and it is a bit technical) the relevant blog posting is here.